href ="http://www.my-pool.com"

-The Saturation Index - The key to water balance
+The Saturation Index

-The Saturation Index sometime called the Langlier Index or Water Balance Index, is the driving force for determining if a pool is balanced.
-An un-balanced pool is either acidic(corrosive) or basic(scaling) .
+The Saturation Index sometimes called the Langlier Index or Water Balance Index, is the driving force for determining if a pool is balanced.
+An unbalanced pool is either acidic(corrosive) or basic(scaling) .
 The index determines whether the water is balance or not.
 Water can be balanced, even though it may not meet "traditional" values for being balance.
 Local water supplies have an influence on the water chemistry.

 Saturation Index Equation: SI = pH + TF + CF + AF -TDS